“Plata fundida corre entre las perlas,

 to which it resembles pure dawn beauty)

 Ibn Zamak “The Poem of the Fountain of the Lions” inside the Alhambra Palace

-Water more than anything else wields mighty power in Granada, where the control and management of this precious commodity is chronicled by the ancient cisterns (called “aljibes”) and aqueducts found all around the region.
-20th century water management technologies brought dams and reservoirs to the region and a tough but popular mountain bike ride is a grand loop to connect the five reservoirs (Canales, Quéntar, Francisco Abellán, Colomera, and Cubillas) that are dotted around the city’s immediate vicinity.
+Water is likely more precious than anything else in Granada, where the control and management of this precious commodity is chronicled by ancient cisterns (called “aljibes”) and aqueducts found all around the region.
+20th century water management technologies brought dams and reservoirs to the region.
+A tough but popular mountain bike ride is a grand loop to connect the five reservoirs (Canales, Quéntar, Francisco Abellán, Colomera, and Cubillas) that are dotted around the city’s immediate vicinity.